 Do not be misled: “Bad company corrupts good character.”
 1 Corinthians 15:33 (NIV)

-I think it is pretty clear that Paul thinks Christians should limit association/closeness with unbelievers.
-At the same time, we see Paul recommending that those who are already married should stay married if they are happy.
+Given the above scriptures, God clearly wants Christians to limit association/closeness with unbelievers.
+It is a sin to enter a marriage with an unbeliever.
+At the same time, Paul teaches us that those who are already married to an unbeliever should stay married if they are happy.